 Students may choose to pursue a four-year undergraduate degree program leading to a Bachelor of Business Administration (BBA) with an accounting major, as well as a Master of Accountancy program.

 The school offers three options for students wishing to qualify for the CPA exam by earning the necessary 150 credits: an Integrated Master’s of Accountancy program leading to both the BBA and the Master of Accountancy degree; the BBA degree and a Master of Business Administration (without an accounting specialization); or a different undergraduate degree with a Master of Accountancy degree.
-Candidates can also earn 150 credits at the undergraduate level.
+Furthermore, candidates can also earn 150 credits at the undergraduate level.

-The Madison School of Business helps students launch their career by providing networking opportunities and an internship-based graduate program together with on-campus student organizations and study abroad experiences.
+Furthermore, the Madison School of Business helps students launch their career by providing networking opportunities and an internship-based graduate program together with on-campus student organizations and study abroad experiences.

 By pursuing this rigorous program you will not only expand your skills, but also get acquainted with the real world of accounting while you are still a student.